hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ## 15. Dealing with Context Loss

-In the next three assignments, we'll discuss how functions and methods can "lose context."
+Let's discuss how functions and methods can "lose context."
 We've used quotes since functions don't lose their execution context in reality -- they always have one, but it may not be the context that you expect.
 If you understand how execution context is determined, you shouldn't be surprised by the value of `this` in any given scenario.
 That said, how a specific context is arrived at isn't always intuitive.
 Even when you understand the rules, the context for any given invocation may surprise you.

 ### 15.1 Method Copied from Object

-When you take a method out of an object and execute it as a function or as a method on another object the function's context is no longer the original object.
+When you take a method out of an object and execute it as a function or as a method on another object *the function's context is no longer the original object*.
 For instance:

 ```js
 let john = {